 CAPR is helping states and colleges to adopt and scale effective multiple measures assessment practices and expand the field’s knowledge of which MMA practices are most effective for which types of students.

-This project will take stock of the progress in developmental education reform and engage practitioners, policymakers, and researchers to maintain momentum toward scaling and sustaining effective strategies.
+This project is taking stock of the progress in developmental education reform and engage practitioners, policymakers, and researchers to maintain momentum toward scaling and sustaining effective strategies.

 CAPR is assessing an alternative model of developmental math that shortens students’ time in remediation, tailors content to career and academic paths, and uses more engaging curriculum and instruction.